kkoltun/dev_notes/java_persistence/hibernate/transactions_details.md

 2. What is the Session?
 3. What is the Unit of Work?
 Is it different than a physical database transaction?
 What is the scope of it?
 4. What is the session-per-operation pattern?
 5. What is the session-per-request pattern?
+Draw a diagram for this pattern.
 6. What are *long coversations*, why do we need them?
 7. What is the naive impl. of *long conversations*?
 8. How *long conversations* can implemented safely in general?
+What Hibernate features help here?
 9. What are two patterns for implementing *long conversations*?
-What Hibernate features help here?
+Draw a diagram for these two patterns.
 10. What are common antipatterns and possible issues with `Session` objects (3 examples)?

 ---